sheenanick/github-user-lookup/README.md

 ## Description

-This is a web application where users may enter a GitHub username into a form, submit it, and see names and descriptions of that Github user's public repositories.
+This is a web application where users may enter a GitHub username into a form, submit it, and see names and descriptions of that GitHub user's public repositories.

 ## Technical Specifications